 When it comes to travel photography gear, personally, I think less is more.

 A huge collection of photography gear sounds ideal, but I don’t want to travel with it or carry it around.
 And I don’t want to leave half my gear at home either, simply because it’s too heavy or difficult to carry.

 Travel photography gear should be compact, light and portable, with excellent build quality.
 Plus rugged enough to be able to stand up to the rigours of travel, and at a decent price point.

 We like to keep our photography gear minimal, consisting of a camera, a few lenses, filters, and a handful of required accessories.

 After much refinement, our camera bag consists of only the absolutely necessary items, with a quality over quantity approach, all without breaking the bank.

-This page will be updated if we make any changes to our travel photography gear, but this is what’s in our camera bag for 2019.
+This page will be updated if we make any changes to our travel photography gear, but this is what’s in our camera bag currently.

 My other favourite feature on the Olympus is the articulated screen.
 This swivelling screen is great for shooting at hard to reach angles.
 Point the lens at your subject and swivelled the screen towards yourself.
 No more trying to focus in difficult positions.

 Or just to swivel it around to take a selfie of yourself.
 You can even focus and take photos by touching the screen.